 - We will ensure any ISO 27001:2013 Certificates beyond 31 October 2025 are either expired or withdrawn.

-For our clients, a free ISO 27001:2023 Transition Competence Assessment is available in your Qdos Client Portal.
-Successful completion of the competence assessment will give you access to a “Certificate of Achievement”.
+For our client contacts, a free non-mandatory ISO 27001:2022 Transition Competence Assessment is available in your Qdos Client Portal.
+Successful completion of the competence assessment will give the participant access to a “Certificate of Achievement”.

 To find out more, contact us or speak directly to your Client Manager or Account Manager.